 APPARITION OF 1997: MISSED

 Although the comet was next expected at perihelion on 1997 April 17, no observations were reported.

 On 2006 October 30, NASA announced that it had approved a proposal by the University of Maryland to send the Deep Impact spacecraft to this comet.
-Deep Impact sent an impactor into period comet Tempel 1 during 2005 July, but the main craft, which carried a wide variety of instruments, continues to orbit the sun.
-The plan was to redirect the spacecraft to fly passed periodic comet 85P/Boethin during 2008 December, but early attempts to recovery the comet failed and the spacecraft was direct toward a different comet.
+Deep Impact sent an impactor into period comet Tempel 1 during 2005 July, but the main craft, which carried a wide variety of instruments, continued to orbit the sun.
+The plan was to redirect the spacecraft to fly by 85P/Boethin during 2008 December, but early attempts to recovery the comet failed and the spacecraft was directed toward a different comet.
 85P/Boethin was supposed to become fairly bright during 2008 December and 2009 January, but extensive searches by amateur and professional astronomers failed to locate it.
 In lieu of these extensive searches, it is believed that the comet may have broken up.

 Close approaches to planets: The comet experienced two close approaches to Jupiter during the 20th century.
 It makes two close approaches to Earth and two close approaches to Jupiter during the first half of the 21st century.
 (From the orbital work of Kazuo Kinoshita)